JonnyHaystack/i3-resurrect/README.md

 # i3-resurrect

-A simple but flexible solution to saving and restoring i3 workspace layouts
+A simple but flexible solution to saving and restoring i3 workspaces

 ## Table of Contents